 Can you trust your intuition?
 Deep down we always know the right way ahead for ourselves.
 Being able to trust our own intuition is the best guide for knowing if we are doing the right thing.
 It can be hard to admit it or access that quiet but steady inner voice but it is there.

 The choice is yours.
 It is never too late, you can choose and re-choose.
 You can change your mind, we all have the freedom to decide to be brave.
-You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or travelling the world.
+You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or traveling the world.
 It’s within you like a nagging desire that won’t be silenced so don’t try.
 Go with it, take a risk!

-You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or travelling the world.
+You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or traveling the world.
 It is within you, that nagging desire that won’t be silenced, so don’t try.

 Go with it, take a risk!